braintree/runbook/README.md

 1. Update the version number in `version.rb`.
 2. Update the changelog in `CHANGELOG.rb`.
-3. Commit changes with commit messsage: "Bump version to X.Y.Z"
+3. Commit changes with commit messsage: "Bump runbook version to X.Y.Z"
 4. Run `bundle exec rake release`, which will create a git tag for the version and push git commits and tags.
 5. Push the `.gem` file in `pkg` to your gem repository